BrunoFANG1/BrunoFANG1.github.io/_talks/WeizheFeng.md

 ---
-title: "Drone flight with variant wing with folding tip structure: test"
+title: "Drone flight with variant wing with folding tip structure"
 collection: talks
-type: "Undergraduate research with [Prof. Weizhe Feng](http://faculty.dlut.edu.cn/2018011008/en/index.htm)"
+type: "Undergraduate Research"
-permalink: /talks/2012-03-01-talk-1
+permalink: /talks/WeizheFeng
 venue: "Dalian University of Technology, School of Aeronautics and Astronautics"
-date: 2012-03-01
+date: 2021-06-06
 location: "Dalian, China"
 ---
+I worked with [Prof. Weizhe Feng](http://faculty.dlut.edu.cn/2018011008/en/index.htm) on flutter analysis of a folded wing structure.

 With the development of composite material technology and the advancement of aviation technology, folding wingtip technology has once again aroused great research interest in academia and industry due to its excellent performance, superior performance improvement capabilities and related technical potential.
 It can meet the design needs of manufacturing the next generation of large aspect ratio wings and further improve fuel efficiency.